brolookslikeanfish67-hub/im-an-ai-Doctor/README.md

 <p align="center">

-DISCLAIMER - Do not take any advice from Doctor Dignity seriously yet.
+DISCLAIMER - Do not take any advice from IM AN AI Doctor  seriously yet.
 This is a work in progress and taking any advice seriously could result in serious injury or even death.

 <img src="https://i.imgur.com/18jVWiV.png" width="400" height="400">
 </p>